AI Capital LLC and XnFinity, Lda. Announce International Partnership

 Pandemic Driving AI Solutions for the Betterment of Society

-BOULDER, Colo. and VIANA DO CASTELO, Portugal, May 20, 2020 /PRNewswire/ -- AI Capital LLC, ("AICap") an enterprise applied artificial intelligence-focused (AI) venture capital firm, and XnFinity, Lda. ("XNFY"), a Portugal-based innovation Lab and incubator of software and innovative solutions, have announced a strategic partnership to initially collaborate on initiatives in the startup ecosystem for AI in hybrid and online retail.
+BOULDER, Colorado and VIANA DO CASTELO, Portugal, May 21, 2020 /PRNewswire/ -- AI Capital LLC, ("AICap") an enterprise applied artificial intelligence-focused (AI) venture capital firm, and XnFinity, Lda. ("XNFY"), a Portugal-based innovation Lab and incubator of software and innovative solutions, have announced a strategic partnership to initially collaborate on initiatives in the startup ecosystem for AI in hybrid and online retail.

 The pandemic has put a premium on technology that supports agility in the creation, provision, distribution and delivery of societal needs and critical goods such as food, medicines and medical supplies and critical services such as mental and physical healthcare.
 The longer-term trend will be that societal benefit, flexibility and adaptability will be emphasized in technology adoption.
 AI will be a critical component of that trend.
 Hybrid and online retail will be essential to the distribution and delivery of critical goods to society.